-If you want to share files between two desktop computers, then a better way would be to use the built-in features of Windows.
+If you want to share files between two desktop computers, a good way would be to use the built-in features of Windows.
 In this way, if you add another computer to your network, you can easily share files with that computer too without having to install any additional software.
-It’s also better for corporate environments.

 The first step in networking two computers is to make sure that they are in the same domain or workgroup.
 You cannot network two Windows computer unless they have one of these in common.

 To do this, right-click on My Computer and choose Properties, and click on the Computer Name tab.